Eve-ning/monkeydance/README.md

 }
 ```

-Notice how the accumulation of `Coroutine` threads can simulate a KPS system.
+Notice how the accumulation of `Coroutine` threads simulate a KPS system.

 A bug is due to this though, I'll leave it as it's not vital.

 ### Prefab Generation & Layout

-The prefab arrows are generated are layed out in a wrap-around grid.
+The prefab arrows generated are laid out in a wrap-around grid.

 e.g.